Build fully-functioning computer vision models with PyTorch

 If you want more control over how you train your model, Detecto lets you do just that:

-from detecto import core, utils from torchvision import transforms import matplotlib.pyplot as plt # Convert XML files to CSV format utils.xml_to_csv('training_labels/', 'train_labels.csv') utils.xml_to_csv('validation_labels/', 'val_labels.csv') # Define custom transforms to apply to your dataset custom_transforms = transforms.Compose([ transforms.ToPILImage(), transforms.Resize(800), transforms.ColorJitter(saturation=0.3), transforms.ToTensor(), utils.normalize_transform(), ]) # Pass in a CSV file instead of XML files for faster Dataset initialization speeds dataset = core.Dataset('train_labels.csv', 'images/', transform=custom_transforms) val_dataset = core.Dataset('val_labels.csv', 'val_images') # Validation dataset for training # Create your own DataLoader with custom options loader = core.DataLoader(dataset, batch_size=2, shuffle=True) model = core.Model(['car', 'truck', 'boat', 'plane']) losses = model.fit(loader, val_dataset, epochs=15, learning_rate=0.001, verbose=True) plt.plot(losses) # Visualize loss throughout training plt.show() model.save('model_weights.pth') # Save model to a file # Directly access underlying torchvision model for even more control torch_model = model.get_internal_model() print(type(torch_model))
+from detecto import core, utils from torchvision import transforms import matplotlib.pyplot as plt # Convert XML files to CSV format utils.xml_to_csv('training_labels/', 'train_labels.csv') utils.xml_to_csv('validation_labels/', 'val_labels.csv') # Define custom transforms to apply to your dataset custom_transforms = transforms.Compose([ transforms.ToPILImage(), transforms.Resize(800), transforms.ColorJitter(saturation=0.3), transforms.ToTensor(), utils.normalize_transform(), ]) # Pass in a CSV file instead of XML files for faster Dataset initialization speeds dataset = core.Dataset('train_labels.csv', 'images/', transform=custom_transforms) val_dataset = core.Dataset('val_labels.csv', 'val_images') # Validation dataset for training # Create your own DataLoader with custom options loader = core.DataLoader(dataset, batch_size=2, shuffle=True) # Use MobileNet instead of the default ResNet model = core.Model(['car', 'truck', 'boat', 'plane'], model_name='fasterrcnn_mobilenet_v3_large_fpn') losses = model.fit(loader, val_dataset, epochs=15, learning_rate=0.001, verbose=True) plt.plot(losses) # Visualize loss throughout training plt.show() model.save('model_weights.pth') # Save model to a file # Directly access underlying torchvision model for even more control torch_model = model.get_internal_model() print(type(torch_model))

 Alternatively, check out the demo on Colab.